 The woman in widow's black, now looking rather more careworn, was being escorted - politely, but there was a sense of caution noticeable in the guards, despite their breastplates and chain mail - through one of the wider streets, heading directly for the imposing bulk of the keep.

 The summons to the city had not been entirely unexpected.
-Although she had taken pains not to acknowledge what she had heard, she had listened to the whispers, rumours and gossip - indeed it was difficult to avoid hearing all about it - that the eldest, and only, son of the Duke had returned from the border wars grievously injured.
+Although she had taken pains not to acknowledge what she had heard, she had listened to the whispers, rumours and gossip - indeed it was difficult to avoid hearing all about it - that the only son of the Duke had returned from the border wars grievously injured.
 The cut was initially thought to be a mere scratch, received in some minor skirmish between the Duke's army and raiders from the southern lands and ignored as trivial by the young lord himself, ignored for too long until the wound itself began to fester and ache, until his strength began to drain away and he collapsed into a state of fever and delirium.

 Close to death, the son had been brought back to the castle as quickly as had been possible; but perhaps not quickly enough.
 He now lay in his chambers, his body cold and catatonic, barely alive and even more barely conscious; nevertheless he managed to cling to life, much to the veiled amazement of the court doctors.
 For all their efforts, they had not able to bring about any improvement in his condition, despite the earnest imprecations, naked bribes and unconcealed threats from the Duke himself.
 Now, all the Duke's lands were being scoured for anybody who might be able to help: healers, physicians, doctors, shamans and priests, even quacks and sawbones who had acquired even the slightest reputation for miracle cures and marvellous recoveries.